xytovl/steam-runtime-tools/docs/distro-assumptions.md

 ~/.steam/root/ubuntu12_32/steam-runtime/run.sh -- steam-runtime-system-info
 ```

-For the soldier container runtime, *Help -> System Information* does
+For the soldier and sniper container runtimes,
+*Help -> Steam Runtime Diagnostics* does
-the equivalent of this, to enter the soldier environment and inspect it:
+the equivalent of this, to enter the container environment and inspect it:

 ```
 .../steamapps/common/SteamLinuxRuntime_soldier/run -- steam-runtime-system-info
 ```

+or an equivalent command for `SteamLinuxRuntime_sniper`.

 The output is in JSON format.
 Potential issues are diagnosed as non-empty lists labelled `issues`.